10 Best TradingView Alternatives in 2026 (Free & Paid)

 Consider the math.
 The Essential plan at $14.95 per month gives you just 2 indicators per chart and 20 alerts.
 Many traders need more, pushing them to the Plus plan at $29.95 per month for 5 indicators and 100 alerts.
 Active traders who want 8 chart layouts, 25 indicators per chart, and 400 alerts end up on the Premium plan at $59.95 per month.
 That is $719.40 per year for charting software.
 For context, a Netflix subscription costs about $180 per year.
 TradingView's Premium costs nearly four times that.

 Meanwhile, alternatives have caught up and in many cases surpassed TradingView's feature set.
-ChartingLens offers 15+ indicators per chart, AI buy/sell signals, an AI trading assistant, insider trading data, superinvestor tracking, and auto chart pattern recognition on its free tier.
-Its optional premium is $9.99 per month — which includes Volume Profile (VRVP) — less than TradingView's cheapest paid plan.
-Barchart offers 150+ indicators across stocks, futures, and forex on a free tier with no broker account required.
+ChartingLens offers 15+ indicators per chart, AI buy/sell signals, an AI trading assistant, insider trading data, hedge fund holdings, and auto chart pattern recognition on its free tier.
+Its optional premium is $14.99 per month — which includes Volume Profile (VRVP) — less than TradingView's cheapest paid plan.
+Multicharts offers a syntactically EasyLanguage-compatible scripting environment with broker-agnostic execution at $97/month or $1,497 lifetime.
 The competitive landscape has shifted, and TradingView's pricing has not adjusted to reflect it.

 TradingView still justifies its price for traders who rely heavily on Pine Script, need access to its massive social community, or trade across many asset classes (forex, futures, crypto) through broker integrations.
 But for the majority of stock and crypto traders who want clean charts, solid indicators, and modern AI features, TradingView pricing is too expensive relative to what free and low-cost alternatives now deliver.